^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Congenital obliteration of the urethra
+Congenital urethral obliteration

 Medical expert of the article